KKilmetis8/Lorentz-Transformation/README.md

 I'll try to use CanvasJS and Jquery, if the need arises.

-People i need to thank for helping me with learning Java, HTML and most importantly JavaScript:
+People i need to thank for helping me with learning Java, HTML, JavaScript and making the thing work:
+Dimitris Stamatiou,
 Polydoros Spanoudakis,
 Leonidas Arsenopoulos,
 Thanasis Ermidis,